IanDCarroll/GoScrumYourself/SprintReviews.md

 __Velocity Change Log:__ 0, 0, -23, +1, +10, -13, +18, 0, -20, 0, +6, -2, -3, +11, +1, -2, -11, -12, +28, +24

+__Sprint 22 Velocity:__ 15

+__Sprint 22 Review:__

+ - Up to exercise 3 in Learn C the Hard Way
+ - Up to exercise 26 in Learn Ruby the Hard Way
+ - An Arduino clock

+fun for the holidays

 __Sprint 21 Velocity:__ 18

 __Sprint 21 Review:__